Cloudflare

 | Build output directory | dist |

 Use this path for Astro sites that produce static HTML.
-Server-side Astro on Cloudflare is part of the server-side roadmap, not the current static profile.
+For server-rendered Astro routes, add a Cloudflare Pages Function alongside your static build.

 To keep the Cloudflare platform setting without writing _headers, opt out in